 - Chronic bronchitis

 - Lung surgery

 - Environmental or occupational lung disease

 You will need a signed program referral or prescription from a doctor to be enrolled.
 The referral and other information about your physical condition links us to your doctor so that we may work together as a team to provide your care.
 You may need a limited physical exam and diagnostic tests.
 Your physician may order any or all of the following:

 - Chest X-ray

 - Basic blood test

-The outpatient program lasts 13 weeks with 26 sessions.
+The outpatient program can include up to 36 sessions.
 The sessions are one hour twice a week.
 A friend or family member is encouraged to accompany you.
-A maintenance program will follow based on your needs and your doctor’s recommendations.
+A maintenance program will follow based on your needs and your doctor's recommendations.

 For more information